The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Keith Haring’s Bad Boys 2 (signed) is estimated to be worth between £2,900 and £4,350.
-Over the past five years, the hammer price ranges from £3,117 in May 2020 to £3,404 in June 2022.
+The value of Keith Haring’s Bad Boys 2 (signed) is estimated to be worth between £3,250 and £4,900.
+Over the past five years, the hammer price ranges from £3,342 in April 2022 to £3,404 in June 2022.
 This screenprint has shown consistent value growth, with an average annual growth rate of 6%.
-This work is somewhat rare, having been sold 3 times at auction since its first sale in May 2020.
+This work is rare to the market with an auction history of three total sales since its entry to the market in May 2020.
 The edition size of this artwork is limited to 30.

 Meaning & Analysis